 We did it.
 We went on our first camping trip.
 With a toddler.

 Seven years ago, my husband and I were engaged and creating our wedding registries.
 One night, a friend and I were having some fun and thought it would be funny to add random items to our Target registry.
-Enter all things camping (and a wall-mounted fish bowl that a former friend now has in his possession.)
+Enter all things camping, we even thought about adding an RV battery to the list just to see if someone would get us it but then we decided against it.
+We did, however ask for a wall-mounted fish bowl (but now a former friend has this in his possession).
 We received every single camping item I added to that list.
 And we had never used it.

 (Family selfie!
 Notice the toddler saying “Cheese!”)

 Camping was added to our 2014 Summer Bucket List, and I decided to tie it into Father’s Day weekend (I kept it a secret for as long as possible.
 I ended up telling my husband about our trip last Wednesday.
 We left Saturday.)
 It was only one night, and we were 40 minutes from home.
 We stayed at Jellystone Park in Marion (a Yogi Bear-themed camping resort) and the toddler had a blast.

 My husband and I didn’t have an awful time either. 😉 We didn’t think to bring a hammer or mallet (so we were very grateful for our camp neighbors who loaned us one.)
 And we didn’t set up the tent before we went.
 We just prayed we would get it up and all of the parts would be there.
 We looked an financing a motorhome but there are a lot of things to consider when financing.